Amalfi-Festival/amalfi-festival-org/_programs/visual-arts.md

 ## Sessions

-{% for session in page.sessions -%}
-{{ session.session-name }}

-{% include site/faculty-tiles.md faculty=session.faculty -%}
+{% include site/session-info.md %}
-{%- endfor -%}

-See course descriptions here.
-See faculty artwork  here.

 {% include application-instructions.md %}

-## Tuition & Accommodations
+{% capture tuition-description %}

-The cost for Tuition & Accommodations is listed as one total fee, which includes tuition for class of your choice, hotel accommodations (double occupancy), art-related excursions at instructor's discretion, daily concerts, and group transportation to and from Naples airport (on arrival and departure day at designated times).
+The cost for tuition & accommodations is listed as one total fee, which includes tuition for class of your choice, hotel accommodations, art-related excursions at instructor’s discretion, daily concerts, and group transportation to and from Naples airport (on arrival and departure day at designated times).

-* Hotel accommodations (double occupancy) & buffet breakfast: **${% include utilities/number-delimited.html number=page.tuition.hotel-double %}**\
-    For single rooms, see below.
-* Lab fee for in-studio art classes: **$145**

-{% assign guests = site.programs | where: "slug", "guests" | first %}
-For more information for guests, [click here]({{ guests.url | relative_url }})
+{% endcapture %}
+{% include tuition-accommodations.md description=tuition-description %}

-{% include optional-fees.md tuition=page.tuition %}
+{% include activity-fees.md tuition=page.tuition %}

 {% include fees-deposits-cancellations.md %}